Our wedding day almost landed me in the ER, thanks to the caterer who oversold his nut-free promises.

 Carly Berlin and her family live in Montreal.

 *Editor’s Note: Allergists would recommend administering an epinephrine auto-injector if you have symptoms affecting more than one body system, since that’s considered anaphylaxis.
 Epinephrine is the first-line drug for anaphylaxis.
-Some allergists say Benadryl (or a newer generation antihistamine) can be used as an additional medication.
+Many allergists say a newer generation antihistamine can be used as an additional medication.
 Ask your physician for guidance.